Muckle Skerry: Pentland Skerries Lighthouse

 The first Pentland Skerries Lighthouse was constructed in 1794 by the Commissioners of the Northern Lights.
 Two towers were built 60 and 80 ft high and 60 ft apart.
 The engineers were Thomas Smith and his stepson Robert Stevenson (this was the first light that Stevenson officially worked on, although the family would go on to construct most of the lighthouses in Scotland over the next 150 years).

 Between 1821 and 1830, the lighthouse was rebuilt, and in 1895 the double fixed lights were deemed not suitable, so were replaced by a powerful group of flashing lights.

 In 1939, the light was upgraded to electric power, provided by diesel generators.
 The site was fully automated in 1994.

 Maritime incidents

-On 17 July 1884, the Vicksburg ran aground on Muckle Skerry, with the loss of nine lives, however the four lighthouse keepers managed to save 12 of the 21 on board.
+On 17 July 1884, the Vicksburg ran aground on Muckle Skerry, causing the loss of nine lives, however the four lighthouse keepers managed to save 12 of the 21 on board.
 The vessel was carrying coal from its home port of Leith to Quebec.